nawabahmadreshi/documentation/pages/features/google-app-indexing.md

 1. Flag your existing website for App Indexing so you don't have to (if you use [Website-To-App Routing]({{base.url}}/features/website-to-app-routing)) **OR** be the website for your content if you don't have one (by using [Deepviews]({{base.url}}/features/deepviews)).
 1. Improve your website's SEO so that your content is ranked higher.
+1. (Optionally) List your app's content in automatically generated sitemap files so that it can be easily scraped by Google.

 ### Content and metadata